Academic Pathways to a Fire Career

 For a career as an emergency medical technician

 Students should complete the one-year EMT certificate.
-The program provides students with the courses to be eligible to take the EMT license exam, as well as the required training for graduates to legally operate an ambulance.
+The certificate provides students with the courses to be eligible to take the EMT license exam, as well as the required training for graduates to legally operate an ambulance.